 Well, that is the type of humor I enjoy.

-On December 19, I am not sure what caused the flurry of emotions.
-I had a strong emotional feeling about my grandfather like I needed to talk to him.
-My grandfather was instrumental in teaching me many of the things I know about life for those who do not know.
-He was a special man.
-So on short notice, I decided to skip my girlfriend's small family gathering and drove to Glover, North Dakota.
-It was a nice day, and I took pictures with a sample below.
+On December 19, I don't know what caused the flurry of emotions.
+I felt strongly about my grandfather, and I felt like I needed to talk to him.
+My grandfather was instrumental in teaching me many things I know about life for those who do not know.
+He was a remarkable man.
+So, on short notice, I decided to skip my girlfriend's small family gathering and drove to Glover, North Dakota.
+It was a lovely day, and I took pictures with a sample below.

-It was a great visit, yet confusing?
-The gravestone had a last name that was not spelled the same.
-I preceded to conduct additional research and found that when my great-grandparents emigrated from Germany, the world war created some animosity toward Germans.
-So the german last name Pies was changed to Pease.
-I was astonished!
+It was a great visit, yet confusing.
+The gravestone had a last name that was not spelled the same way.
+Conducted additional research and found that when my great-grandparents emigrated from Germany, the World War created some animosity toward Germans. o, the German last name Pies was changed to Pease.
+Was astonished!

 Carry on, my friends, Carry on.